jerih0n/simple-blockchain/README.md

 # simple-blockchain

-Very basic and simple blockchain implemented in C# and .net core
+Very basic and simple blockchain implemented in C# and .net core.
+The blockchain mimics the Bitcoin chain